Introduction: Free Energy Solar Powered Radio

 Free energy solar power radio diy https://www.youtube.com/watch?v=XtP7g...

-A photovoltaic (PV) module is a packaged, connect assembly of typically 6x10 photovoltaic solar cells.
+A photovoltaic (PV) module is a packaged, connected assembly of typically 6x10 photovoltaic solar cells.
 Photovoltaic modules constitute the photovoltaic array of a photovoltaic system that generates and supplies solar electricity in commercial and residential applications. https://www.youtube.com/watch?v=1o1QZ... https://www.youtube.com/watch?v=G4erc... https://www.youtube.com/watch?v=2q5Ki...

 Step 1: How to Convert Your Radio to Solar